Visa Traveler

 “It is unclear if your employer has agreed for you to be away from work for the period of this trip, and therefore that you will return to this employment following this trip.”

 Include a leave approval letter from your employer.
-A leave approval letter is the single most document that can strengthen your case.
+A leave approval letter is the single most important document that can strengthen your case.
 It indicates two things –

 • You have strong ties with your country

-Your leave approval letter should clearly mention that you have been granted leave to travel to the UK and you will return to your current job after your vacation.
+Your leave approval letter should clearly mention that you have been granted leave to travel to the UK and that you will return to your current job after your vacation.

-This letter must be on the company letterhead with original HR or manager’s signature.
+This letter must be on the company letterhead with the original HR or manager’s signature.
 You must have your HR or manager write this letter specifically for your UK travel.

 If you cannot obtain a leave approval letter, have your employer at least mention your leave details in the employment letter.

-I had my employer include my leave approval details in the employment letter for my UK visa.
+PERSONAL EXPERIENCE: I had my employer include my leave approval details in the employment letter for my UK visa.
 I haven’t seen a single UK visitor visa refusal from those who submitted a leave/vacation approval letter.
 In my opinion, it really is a strong document.

 04. Lack of salary deposits in your bank account